selva-dt3/Student-Information-System/StudentInformationSystemWebApp/README.SIS.md

 );
 ```

-Note on fields:
-- The application uses "Date of Birth" as "date_of_birth".
-Legacy "dob" is no longer used in payloads (display still tolerates existing rows with dob).
-- The application uses "grade_level" (string) for grade.
-Legacy "grade" is tolerated on read.
-- Search filters never reference legacy aliases; they use "date_of_birth" and "grade_level".
-- Optional "address" and "phone" fields are supported by the UI; if your database does not have these columns they will be ignored by Postgres.

 Enable RLS and, for demo use, you may add permissive anon policies:

-Troubleshooting INSERT (add student):
-- If the UI shows "Insert blocked by RLS policy...", confirm your project's role:
-  - Using anon key → role is anon
-  - Using an authenticated session → role is authenticated
-- Ensure an INSERT policy exists for that role.
-Example for anon:

 ```sql
 alter table public.students enable row level security;